 Or, “Does what I eat impact my breastmilk?”

-We’re tackling these questions so you can spend less time Googling and more time snuggling your little one.
-You’ll learn how to determine calories for breastfeeding and general postpartum nutrition needs, macronutrient prescriptions, and weight loss considerations.
+We’re tackling these questions so you can spend less time Googling and more time snuggling your newest family member.
+You’ll learn how to determine calories for breastfeeding and general postpartum nutrition needs, macros for breastfeeding, and weight loss considerations.

 Calorie Requirements for Breastfeeding

-When a baby breastfeeds, they take energy from your body.
+When a baby breastfeeds, he or she takes energy from your body.
 So, producing enough milk for the baby requires lactating individuals to consume extra calories to meet the baby’s needs as well as their own.

 The important question then becomes: how many calories do you need when breastfeeding?